ibkernel/custom-record-grep/README.md

 ##### if the provided path is a file

 Crgrep will treat it as a single record, making the first line of the file the title, leaving the rest of the lines the content.
+On the remaining lines, index's paragraphs are separated by newline, sentense are separated by ending punctuations `. 。 ? ! `
 ##### if the provided path is a directory

-Crgrep will look through every directory and file on the first level, files will be treated just like above, however, the remaining directory are different, every directory will be considered a single record, all the files in it are being concatenated, others sub-directory ignored.
+Crgrep will look through every directory and file on the first level, files will be treated just like above, however, **the remaining directory are different, every directory will be considered a single record, all the files in it are being concatenated, others sub-directory ignored.**

 ### Commands: